mattermost/docs/source/process/training.rst

 Meeting Etiquette
 ---------------------------------------------------------

-Inspired by Corey Hulen's blog article of `6 Annoying Things People Do During Video Conferencing <http://hulen.com/video-conf-peevs/>_
+Inspired by Corey Hulen's blog article of `6 Annoying Things People Do During Video Conferencing <http://hulen.com/video-conf-peevs/>`__.

 1. Avoid responding to messages in chat while on a meeting:

   - It can be distracting when someone tries to covertly respond to a message.
 First, other people on call may hear your keyboard and notice you’re looking somewhere else.
-Second, if they are in the same channel as you, they can see the message `You're typing...` in Mattermost
+Second, if they are in the same channel as you, they can see the message ``[User] is typing...`` in Mattermost.
-  - **Tip**: If you feel the need to respond immediately and are easily distracted, set yourself to "Do not disturb" mode while in meetings.
+  - **Tip**: If you feel the need to respond immediately and are easily distracted, set yourself to "Do Not Disturb" mode while in meetings.

 2. Avoid answering calls or checking text messages on your cell phone: